 If you do owe, and you cannot afford to pay it all at once, it is possible to submit a proposal for an installment agreement or an offer in compromise along with your return, so you can get on a payment arrangement you can afford to pay back the tax debt you are dreading.

-If you have past tax debt you cannot afford to pay, past tax returns you have not filed, or want to get a jump start on filing your returns on time this year, contact our office 717 657 7770 and schedule a free consultation.
+If you have past tax debt you cannot afford to pay, past tax returns you have not filed, or want to get a jump start on filing your returns on time this year, contact our office 717 657 7770 and ask about a free consultation.
 I will be glad to talk you through your options and help you resolve your tax situation.